 Use flags for attention

-- Flag records that need review before approval, invitation, or payment follow-up.
+- Flag profiles that need review before approval, invitation, or payment follow-up.

 - Use flagged-only filtering before major application reviews or event setup work.